eth-brownie/brownie/docs/tests-hypothesis-property.rst

     from brownie.test import given, strategy

 * ``given`` is a decorator that converts a test function that accepts arguments into a randomized test.
-This is a thin wrapper around `hypothesis.given <https://hypothesis.readthedocs.io/en/latest/details.html#hypothesis.given>`_, the API is identical.
+This is a thin wrapper around :func:`hypothesis.given <hypothesis.given>`, the API is identical.
 * ``strategy`` is a method for creating :ref:`test strategies<hypothesis-strategies>` based on ABI types.

 A test using Hypothesis consists of two parts: A function that looks like a normal pytest test with some additional arguments, and a ``@given`` decorator that specifies how to those arguments are provided.